 ● Inhabitants: 430

-● How to get there by public transport: you can reach Fontainemore by bus, with the line “Pont-Saint-Martin – Gressoney” (see timetable on the Vita Group website).
+● How to get there by public transport: you can reach Fontainemore by bus, with the line “Pont-Saint-Martin – Gressoney”.
+Timetables are available on the Vita Group company website.

 Note - this information is not directly connected to the Cammino Balteo path but it is part of the Aosta Valley tourist offer.